port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/github/github.md

 2. Click on the `Configure` button.

-3. Choose the organization you want the app to be installed for.
+3. Choose the organization in which to install the app.

 4. Choose the repositories you want the app to be installed for.